ericwolter/ericwolter.github.com/README.md

 # ericwolter.com

-This is my personal website hosted by GitHub Pages
+This is my personal website hosted by GitHub Pages.